Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Buy a storage policy.
 Another last resort, a storage policy offers minimal coverage while you keep your car in storage, such as your garage.
 The policy is also called layup or comprehensive-only coverage.
 It protects your car from theft, vandalism or weather damage, but does not meet state requirements for driving legally.
 Some companies require you to store your car for at least 30 days.
 For legal reasons, you might have to cancel your car’s registration with your Department of Motor Vehicles.
 Be sure to ask about local laws for storing an unregistered, uninsured car.

-Common reasons for lapsed car insurance policies
+Common reasons for lapsed coverage

 If you received a cancellation notice due to a lapse, you could have caused the issue or it might have been sent out by mistake.
 Reasons you might face a coverage lapse: